GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

     <tbody>
         <tr>
             <th scope="row">Advantage</th>
             <td>1.
 The keys are bound to people or things in the certificate.<br>2.
-A trusted infrastructure; keys are generated against policy that others can trust.<br>3.
-Non-repudiation in the certificate if issued after a high assurance identity proofing process.	</td>
+A trusted infrastructure; keys are generated against a policy others can trust.<br>3.
+Non-repudiation if the certificate is issued after a high assurance identity proofing process.	</td>
             <td>1.
 Natively supported in leading identity products.<br>2.
-Does not require the additional infrastructure (e.g., checking and revocation infrastructure).<br>3.
-The keys are bound to a person through an identity or directory account.</td>
+Does not require additional public key infrastructure (e.g., checking and revocation infrastructure).<br>3.
+The keys are bound to a device and a user's account through an identity or directory account.</td>
         </tr>
         <tr>
             <th scope="row">Disadvantage</th>
             <td>1.
-Can be a complicated endeavor for both establishing and operating.<br>2.
-Benefits of revocation checking becomes a single point of failure if the verification authority is taken offline or validation software is compromised.<br>3.
+It can be complicated to establish and operate.<br>2.
+The benefits of revocation checking become a single point of failure if the verification authority is taken offline or validation software is compromised.<br>3.
 Trust store management is a challenge.</td>
             <td>1.
-Can’t revoke a FIDO key pair.
-They must be unregistered to the identity or directory record.<br>2.
-Talent shortage in people who understand and can implement FIDO2.</td>
+You can’t revoke a FIDO key pair.
+They must be unregistered to the identity or directory record or deleted off the device.<br>2.
+The talent shortage in people who understand and can implement FIDO2.<br>3.
+Requires modern access management tools and devices that support FIDO2.</td>
         </tr>
   </tbody>
 </table>